toluolatubosun/SMTP-Mail-Python/README.md

 > [Create a Goolge Apps Password](https://myaccount.google.com/apppasswords) - Remember to select Mail

-> Now you can now the your custom generated password
+> Now Update the code with your email and custom generated password

 <br>

 FOR SERVER WEBMAIL
-> Register a new webmail on cpanel or hosting server.<br> I recommend mail@sitename.siteextension or mail@subdomain.sitename.siteextension
+> Register a new webmail on cpanel or hosting server.<br> I recommend <br> mail@sitename.siteextension <br> or mail@subdomain.sitename.siteextension

-> Replace smtp.gmail.com with <br> mail.sitename.siteextension or mail.subdomain.sitenmae.siteextension
+> Replace smtp.gmail.com with <br> mail.sitename.siteextension or mail.subdomain.sitename.siteextension

 > Get the port number for the email and update that in the code

-> Now can use the webmail email and password
+> Update email and password in the code